 3. Rocco & Roxie Stain & Strong Odor Eliminator

-This enzyme cleaner feels gentle on carpets and upholstery, making it practical for homes with pets and kids.
+This enzyme-based cleaner feels gentle on carpets and upholstery, making it a practical solution for homes with pets and children.
 It's designed to break down organic stains and odors, helping address lingering smells from pet accidents.
-The formula avoids harsh chemicals and is certified by carpet associations.
+The formula avoids harsh chemicals and is certified safe for use on carpets.
 What We Like:

 - Enzyme formula targets organic messes